pingcap/tidb/docs/design/2022-11-25-global-resource-control.md

 $$RU=\alpha_r + \beta_r * IOBytes + \gamma_r * CpuSecs$$

-The values of the coefficients α,β,γ can be different in different environment, they require datasets from various tests then regress and fit a solution(values) that best maps the actual resource usage.
+The values of the coefficients α,β,γ vary in different environment, they require datasets from various tests then regress and fit a solution(values) that best maps the actual resource usage.
 Currently, TiKV cannot control the IOPS well, the IO only considers the IO flow first.
 But we can continuously improve this model, such as adding IOPS, memory, etc. In addition, it is possible to subdivide the request type. such as distinguishing the consumption of the small query and big query, different query about: Update, Insert.

 ### Metering the Request unit